Co-existence of Bloch and Neel walls in a collinear antiferromagnet: Experimental Results

-Figure~\ref{fig3}c reports quantitative measurements of the layer magnetization $\Ms$.
-We find a narrow distribution of $\Ms$ values between $1.6(2)\unit{\muB/nm^2}$ (sample C) and $2.3(2)\unit{\muB/nm^2}$ (sample A), corresponding to between $45-65\%$ of the expected layer magnetization of a perfectly ordered \Cr crystal ($\Ms = 3.64\unit{\muB/nm^2}$, Ref. \onlinecite{supplementary}).
-The reduction is consistent with a Curie-Weiss behavior close to $\TN$ (Ref. \onlinecite{Appel2019}), and is more pronounced for sample C due to the lower $\TN$.
-The narrow value distribution indicates that the \Cr magnetization is well-defined and uniform across the sample surface.
+Figure~\ref{fig3}c reports quantitative measurements of the surface magnetization $\Ms$.
+We find a narrow distribution of $\Ms$ values ranging from $1.6(2)\unit{\muB/nm^2}$ in sample C to $2.3(2)\unit{\muB/nm^2}$ in sample A. These values are only $15-21\%$ of the the theoretical $\Ms$ for a perfectly ordered \Cr crystal, which is $\Ms(0)=10.9\unit{\muB/nm^2}$ for the surface termination shown in Fig. \ref{fig2}(a) at zero temperature \cite{supplementary}.
+The low $\Ms$ is partially explained by the decay of magnetic order close to $\TN$, and is more pronounced for sample C due to the lower $\TN$.
+According to Ref. \onlinecite{Appel2019}, the surface magnetization close to $\TN$ is approximately given by $\Ms(T) = \Ms(0) [1-(T/\TN)]^{0.35}$, which gives $\Ms(T)/\Ms(0)\sim 30\%$ at $T=295\unit{K}$.
+Since low values for $\Ms$ have also been reported by other experimental studies \cite{Astrov1996,Appel2019}, and since we observe a narrow distribution of $\Ms$ that is uniform across the sample surface, we believe that the reduced $\Ms$ is a general and unexplained property of \CrOa.
+We hypothesize that the reduced surface moment density may be due to disorder within the exposed layer of terminating \Cr ions (see Fig. \ref{fig1}(a)).